sensu/sensu-docs/content/sensu-go/5.10/dashboard/filtering.md

 ### Field selectors

-Field selectors let you fine-tune filters using a wider range of attributes based on the resource type.
+Field selectors let you fine-tune filters using the complete set of attributes supported by API filtering.
 For a complete list of supported attributes and operators, see the [API docs][2].

 To display, on the **events page**, only events with the subscription `webserver`:

 {{< highlight text >}}
-fieldSelector: event.check.subscriptions == "webserver"
+fieldSelector: webserver in event.check.subscriptions
 {{< /highlight >}}

 To display, on the **checks page**, only checks using the `slack` asset:

 {{< highlight text >}}
-fieldSelector: check.handlers == "slack"
+fieldSelector: slack in check.handlers
 {{< /highlight >}}

 [1]: ../../getting-started/enterprise